workingDog/scalakml/README.md

 This scalakml library needs some more work, in particular testing and more documentation.
 The xAl classes are there but not integrated yet.
 Hence the AddressDetails is not functional yet.

-The gx: extension set only has what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google in reference 2.
+The gx: extension has only what is in the official kml22gx.xsd schema, it does not include many of the gx: elements from Google in reference 2.

 Some very basic examples and kml files from http://code.google.com/p/kml-samples/ are included.